-The SMA method is very straightforward, which is why I personally often prefer this one.
+The SMA method is very straightforward.
 In Excel you calculate ATR simply as arithmetic average of true range over a certain number of latest bars, using the Excel function AVERAGE.
-“Certain number” of bars is called the ATR period and it is the only parameter that this indicator takes.
+"Certain number" of bars is called the ATR period and it is the only parameter that this indicator takes.

 Let's put the period setting in cell G2.